linl33/bohemia/guide/guide.md

   - `Update Household.xml`
   - `Database Error Writer.xml`
   - `File Error CreateSend.xml`
 - On the last file, you may get an error which prevents it from being enabled.
-Proceed - it will be disabled for the time being (!)
+Proceed - it will be disabled for the time being, but we'll fix it later.
 ![](img/mirth7.png)
 - When finished your "Channels" menu should look like this:
 ![](img/mirth8.png)

 - Click on "Edit Global Scripts" under the "Channel Tasks" heading on the left
 - Click "Import scripts"
 - Select "Global Scripts.xml"
 - Make no changes (for now)
 - Click "Save scripts"

 - Click "Channels" in the left menu
 - Click "Edit Code Templates" under the "Channel Tasks" heading on the left
 - Click "Import Libraries" and select "Code Template Library.xml"

 - Click on "Alerts" in the left menu
 - Click "Import Alert" under the "Alert Tasks" heading to the left
 - Select "Events Connection Alert.xml"
 - Double click on "Events Connection Alert"
-- To the right, under the "Channels" heading, select "Baseline", "Baseline Households", "Update Events", and "Update Households"
+- To the right, under the "Channels" heading, select "Baseline", "Baseline Households", "Update Events", and "Update Households" by using ctrl + click
 - Click "Enable"
 - Click "Save alert" to far left; ignore warning message.

 - Click "Channels" to far left
 - Double-click on "File Error CreateSend"
 - Select the "Destinations" tab